-Backpack offloading charges – Rs 3,500 plus service tax of 9%.
-Charges for last minute offloading during the trek will be Rs 400 per day plus service tax of 9%.Partial offloading is not allowed.
-The backpack cannot weigh more than 9 kgs.
+Backpack offloading charges – Rs 3,500 plus GST of 5%.
+Charges for last minute offloading during the trek will be Rs 400 per day plus GST of 5%.Partial offloading is not allowed.
+The backpack cannot weigh more than 9 kg.
 No suitcases/strolleys/duffel bags will be allowed.

 6.Emergency during trek: In a trek a medical emergency or any other emergency may arise.
 If for any reason you are sent down from the trek then Indiahikes will make arrangements for your return to the base camp or nearest road head.
 A staff will accompany you.
 He may not be a trained personnel.

 Evacuation or dealing with emergencies is extremely difficult in the mountains.
 It is time consuming as well.
 A normal trek of 2 hours may take 6 hours in an emergency (a sick person is not easy to evacuate).
 Doctors do not go along with a team.
 Doctors are not available at the base camp or nearest road head either.
 Indiahikes trek leaders are trained to administer first aid and know how to deal with issues related to the mountains.
 However, they are not doctors.